thomascouto/base-node-project/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 This is a base node project used in my back-end applications.
+This base app is being updated from time to time!
+Enjoy 😎

 ## Packages used:
 - [commitlint](https://www.npmjs.com/package/commitlint)